 For the LORD upholds him with His hand.

 a.
 The steps of a good man are ordered by the LORD: The reward for the righteous is not only in the age to come.
 In the present day, God guides the steps of a good man.
-As they seek the Lord and delight in Him, they find their life proves the good and acceptable and perfect will of God (Romans 12:1-2).
+As he seeks the LORD and delights in Him, he finds his life proves the good and acceptable and perfect will of God (Romans 12:1-2).

 i.
 The steps of a good man are ordered by the LORD: “There is nothing for good in the text.
 Geber is the original word, and it properly signifies a strong man, a conqueror or hero; and it appears to be used here to show, that even the most powerful must be supported by the Lord, otherwise their strength and courage will be of little avail.”
 (Clarke)